 Our wildly entertaining and talented cartoonist friend Tony Millionaire will appear at Fantagraphics Bookstore & Gallery on Saturday, January 7 from 6:00 to 9:00 PM for a book signing and art show.
 He'll be exhibiting brilliantly sedate work from his new book 500 Portraits, recently released by Fantagraphics Books.

 500 Portraits collects over two decades of work by the beloved creator of Drinky Crow's Maakies, Sock Monkey and Billy Hazelnuts.
 Tony Millionaire's gorgeous fountain pen illustrations are pretty amazing.
 Many of these 500 portraits were created for The Believer, the magazine founded by Dave Eggers that Millionaire helped define visually with images of interview subjects in every issue.
 The book also includes dozens of illustrations from various other publications, including The New York Times, The New Yorker, The Wall Street Journal, and others.

 The artist will be present to sign copies of his many Fantagraphics titles as well as the recent Encyclopedia of Hell and other works.
 The evening will also feature the premiere of the short live-action film "Everybody Loves Drinky Crow" by Fantagraphics Bookstore curator Larry Reid.

-Fantagraphics Bookstore is located at 1201 S. Vale Street in the heart of Seattle’s Georgetown arts community.
-Open daily 11:30 to 8:00 PM, Sundays until 5:00.
-Phone 206.658.0110.
+The store is located at 1201 S. Vale Street at the corner of Airport Way S. in Seattle’s historic Georgetown arts community.
+Open daily 11:30 to 8:00 PM, Sunday till 5:00 PM.
+Phone 206.658.0110